 - No outside pocket – sometimes you just forget to pack stuff or you want something un-valuable that’s easily accessible without having to unlock your bag – you can’t do that with the Urban

-Obviously you can tell that my favourite is the Military version, not just because of sentimental value (it’s travelled the most with me) but because it’s the most functional of the lot when it comes to packing a ton and comfort.
-It’s got the best straps of the lot so if you are planning a long trip like my Career Break or will be carrying quite a full pack, this is your best bet.
-Get a simple backpack cover and the main issue of not being waterproof is taken care of.
+Obviously, you can tell from the review that my favourite is the Military (New), not just because of sentimental value (the old one travelled the most around the world) but because it’s the most functional of the lot when it comes to packing a ton and comfort.
+It’s got the best straps so if you are planning a long trip like my Career Break or will be carrying quite a full pack, this is your best bet.
+Get a backpack rain cover and the main issue of not being waterproof is taken care of.

-The Classic is basic, and if you aren’t looking to carry too much or too heavy (so the straps aren’t so important), and are more fashion conscious than anything else, the Classic gives you the widest colour choices so you’ll never have to worry about losing sight of your bag because of its distinctive hue.
+The Classic is basic, and if you aren’t looking to carry too much or too heavy (so the strap design isn’t so important), and are more fashion-conscious than anything else, the Classic gives you the widest colour choices so you’ll never have to worry about losing sight of your bag because of its distinctive hue.

 Not for me: Urban